-Change Item Title: Child Protection Oversight
+Change Item: Child Protection Oversight

 Fiscal Impact (\$000s) FY 2016 FY 2017 FY 2018 FY 2019

 General Fund

-Expenditures 1,282 1,218 1,250 1,250
+Expenditures 26,128 26,052 26,072 26,072

 Revenues 0 0 0 0

 Other Funds

 Expenditures 0 0 0 0

 Revenues 0 0 0 0

 Net Fiscal Impact =

-(Expenditures - Revenues) 1,282 1,218 1,250 1,250
+(Expenditures - Revenues) 26,128 26,052 26,072 26,072

 FTEs 11 11 11 11

-Effective July 1, 2015, the Governor recommends additional funding for oversight of the state's child protection system.
-This funding will support an oversight infrastructure that includes monitoring systems for child maltreatment screening and child mortality review; quideline and best practice development; training of child protection workers around intake and screening decisions; examinations of child fatalities and near fatalities; and recommendations made by the Governor's Task Force on the Protection of Children.
+Effective July 1, 2015, the Governor recommends additional funding for oversight of the state's child protection system, and additional investments to improve child safety and reduce disparities in the child protection system.
+This funding will support an oversight infrastructure that includes monitoring systems for child maltreatment screening and child mortality review; guideline and best practice development; training of child protection workers around intake and screening decisions; examinations of child fatalities and near fatalities; and recommendations made by the Governor's Task Force on the Protection of Children.
+Also included in this proposal are funds for additional county staffing to address statutory changes, and funding for culturally specific services to help reduce disparities in child welfare for communities of color and American Indian children.

 The Governor signed Executive Order 14-15 on September 22, 2014.
-This order established the Task Force on the Protection of Children to advise the Governor on system and practice improvements in the child protection system.
+This order established the Task Force on the Protection of Children to advise the Governor and the Legislature on system and practice improvements in the child protection system.
 The task force provided initial recommendations to the Governor's Office, the Legislature and the public on December 31, 2014.
 Final recommendations are expected on March 31, 2015.
 Recommendations may include legislative changes.

-Child protective services must intake, screen, and conduct Family Assessment and Family Investigations with fidelity to laws, standards and best practices.
+Child protective services must receive, screen, and conduct a child protection response with fidelity to laws, standards and best practices.
 The upfront portion of the child protective system is when the least is known about a child and family, and critical child safety decisions are required.

-Child protection screening is about assessing child safety.
-A review and monitoring system is critical to ensuring that counties and tribes are making sound screening decisions in accordance with Minnesota Statute.
+Child protection screening is about ensuring child safety.
+A monitoring and improvement system is critical to ensuring that counties and tribes are making sound screening decisions in accordance with Minnesota Statute.
 While DHS has established Child Protection Screening Guidelines, there is a lack of uniformity in their application across the state.
+The task force is recommending changes to those guidelines.

-Monitoring child protection screening practices, and practices designed to prevent child fatalities and near fatalities, through a case review process will improve child safety by increasing the accountability of county and tribal child welfare agencies for decisions.
+Monitoring child protection screening practices, and practices designed to prevent child fatalities and near fatalities, through a case review process will improve child safety by increasing accountability for county and tribal child welfare agency decisions.
 It will also improve child safety and wellbeing by increasing adherence to established procedures and best practice strategies.